sguox002/leetcode/leetcode-all.md

 ## bit manipulation

+<<-393	UTF-8 Validation    		37.8%	Medium
+utf8 can have 1,2,3,4 bytes
+one byte: 0xxxxxx
+two bytes: 110xxxxx 10xxxxxx
+three bytes: 1110xxxx,10xxxxxx,10xxxxxx
+four bytes: 11110xxx, 10xxxxxx,10xxxxxx,10xxxxxx
+using the unique head when we find it remaing bytes is known.
+->>

 <<-477	Total Hamming Distance    		50.5%	Medium
 number of bits which is different. find the total hamming distance between all pairs of numbers given an array.